Skip to content

 });

-• Auto-infrastructure — EventBridge rule with pattern matching, Lambda, and IAM permissions are created on deploy.
+• Auto-infrastructure — EventBridge Scheduler, Lambda, and IAM permissions are all created on deploy from this single definition.

 defineBucket